quicwg/ops-drafts/draft-ietf-quic-manageability.md

 to transmit crypto handshake data, perform version negotiation, retry, and send 0-RTT data.

-Short headers are used after connection establishment, in version 1 of QUIC, and expose only an optional destination connection ID and the initial flags byte with the spin bit for RTT measurement.
+Short headers are used after connection establishment in version 1 of QUIC, and expose only an optional destination connection ID and the initial flags byte with the spin bit for RTT measurement.